 What is it?

 Erythritol is a sugar alcohol (most molecules whose names end in -ol are classified as alcohols), but this isn’t the kind that can get you drunk.
-It’s found in some fruits and plants, or made from fermenting starches.
+It’s found in some fruits and plants or made from fermenting starches.
 Molecules like erythritol can’t be digested by humans, as we don’t have that particular necessary enzyme, so it is passed through the body without wrecking sugar’s harmful effects.
-Most of it is actually released unchanged through our urine!
-It has a glycemic index of 0 (meaning it does not spike blood sugar) and it’s not metabolized by oral bacteria (meaning it doesn’t cause tooth decay; dentists love it!).
+Most of it is actually released unchanged through our urine, making it effectively 0 net carbs!
+It has a glycemic index of 0 (meaning it does not spike blood sugar) and it’s not metabolized by oral bacteria so it doesn’t cause tooth decay (dentists love it!).

 Where does erythritol come from?

 Erythritol is naturally derived from some fruits and plants.
 It’s found in trace amounts in grapes, melons, mushrooms, and fermented foods such as wine, beer, cheese, and soy sauce.
 The final product looks just like granulated sugar; you can buy it in granulated or powdered forms though.
 We prefer powdered, as erythritol is a little harder to dissolve than regular sugar and that’s important for baking.
 If you’ve only got access to granulated, you can get the best of both worlds by buying granulated and then pulsing it a few times in a food processor, or Nutribullet.
 Powdered erythritol in seconds!

 4-Week Keto Meal Plan